kylehase/reddit_cleanup_scripts/README.md

 These scripts are designed to work with [Tampermonkey](https://www.tampermonkey.net/) in Chrome or other Chromium-based browsers.

-It is said that deleting comments is a more thorough than simply deleting an account.
+It is said that deleting comments is more thorough than simply deleting an account.

 ---